wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     (3) In this section, _proposal_ means a proposed statement, plan, or change for which a further evaluation must be undertaken under this Act.

-    Section 32AA: inserted for certain purposes, on 4 September 2013, by [section 70][1094] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 32AA: inserted, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 70][1094] of the Resource Management Amendment Act 2013 (2013 No 63).

 ##### 32A Failure to carry out evaluation